 Mr. Coughlin, Mr. Enyedy, Dr. Epstein and Dr. Rastetter currently serve on the Compensation Committee, which is chaired by Mr. Enyedy.
-Dr. Epstein and Dr. Rastetter joined the Compensation Committee in March 2014 and June 2014, respectively.
 The Compensation Committee's responsibilities include:

-- annually reviewing and approving, or upon the request of the Board of Directors, reviewing and recommending for approval by the Board of Directors, the corporate goals and objectives relevant to the compensation of our Chief Executive Officer and our other executive officers; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and recommending the compensation of our Chief Executive Officer to the Board of Directors for approval; - reviewing and approving the compensation, including with respect to any cash compensation (including severance), incentive compensation plans, equity-based plans, perquisites and other benefits, of our other executive officers; - reviewing and establishing our overall management and employee compensation, philosophy and policy;
+- reviewing and approving, or upon the request of the Board of Directors, reviewing and recommending for approval by the Board of Directors, the corporate goals and objectives relevant to the compensation of our Chief Executive Officer and our other executive officers; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and recommending the compensation of our Chief Executive Officer to the Board of Directors for approval;

-- · reviewing management's aggregate decisions regarding the compensation of our employees, other than executive officers; - overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisers in accordance with the independence standards identified in the applicable NASDAQ and SEC rules; - retaining and approving the compensation of any compensation advisers; - reviewing and approving our policies and procedures for the grant of equity-based awards; and - reviewing and making recommendations to the Board of Directors with respect to director compensation.
+- reviewing and approving the compensation, including with respect to any cash compensation (including severance), incentive compensation plans, equity-based plans, perquisites and other benefits, of our other executive officers; - overseeing the Company's overall compensation structure, policies and programs applicable to directors, executives and employees; - · reviewing management's aggregate decisions regarding the compensation of our employees, other than executive officers; - · overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisers in accordance with the independence standards identified in the applicable NASDAQ and SEC rules; - retaining and approving the compensation of any compensation advisers; - · reviewing and approving our policies and procedures for the grant of equity-based awards; and - · reviewing and making recommendations to the Board of Directors with respect to director compensation.

 Pursuant to its charter, the Compensation Committee has the authority to retain compensation consultants to assist in its evaluation of executive and director compensation.
-The Compensation Committee engaged Radford as a compensation consultant in 2014.
-The Compensation Committee instructed the consultant to develop a peer group of companies to assess the competitiveness of the executive, equity and Board of Directors compensation programs and to review the Company's equity program and broader equity practices.
-Our Compensation Committee plans to retain a consultant to provide similar information and advice in future years for consideration in establishing annual salary increases and additional equity grants.
+The Compensation Committee engaged Radford as a compensation consultant to perform compensation advisory services during 2015.
+The Compensation Committee instructed the consultant to conduct an independent evaluation of the Company's existing peer group of companies and provide recommended changes to the peer group to assess the competitiveness of the Company's executive, equity and Board of Directors compensation programs and to review the Company's equity program and broader equity practices.
+Our Compensation Committee plans to retain a consultant to provide similar information and advice in future years for consideration in determining annual cash, equity and other compensation for our employees, executive officers and directors.
 We do not believe the retention of, and the work performed by, Radford creates any conflict of interest.